CenterForSpatialResearch/mapping_architecture_urbanism_humanities/06_Projections.md

 ![Filter Out Washington D.C.](Images/06_21_filterDC.png)

 Now, we are ready to apply a color scale to this column.
 Navigate to the `US_States_Albers_JOINED` `Layer Properties` panel, and selecting a graduated color scale for your new `PopDensity` column.
-Set your number of classes to `8`, and choose the `Quantile (Equal Count)` option.
+Set your number of classes to `8`.
+Try a few different classification methods, and notice how they differ in output.
+Coose the `Natural Breaks (Jenks)` option.
 Your map should look something like this:

 ![Population Map](Images/06_22_colorPopDensity.png)

 Once you are finished with this step, adjust colors and strokes as needed.
 Finally, create a new print composer.
 Add a legend, title, explanation, source, and scale bar.
-Add new layers for Alaska and Hawaii to approach a more traditional Albers view, and make sure to include a scale bar for each one so as to be transparent about any distortion.
+Manipulate the `Scale` field for the map to only show the contiguous U.S. Add new layers for Alaska and Hawaii to approach a more traditional Albers view, and make sure to include a scale bar for each one so as to be transparent about any distortion.
 Export your map as a PDF file.
 Your final map should look something like this:

 ![Final Map Example](Images/06_23_Final_Map.png)